cameyo42/notepad-newlisp/README.md

 # notepad-newlisp

-A notepad bundle to work with newlisp
+A notepad bundle to work with newlisp:

+  - Add newlisp syntax highlight

+  - Open newlisp help from notepad++

+  - Execute newlisp code from notepad++